curiousest/curiousest.github.io/_drafts/2024-08-30-adam-alone-in-the-evening.md

 ```
 You will be provided a paragraph of a story and a summary of the paragraph that follows it.
 Use the preceding paragraph and the summary to write the paragraph that follows.
 The provided paragram and summary are separated by \n---\n
 ```
-## Notes

-If you predict something that science can’t predict, then there’s a missing component to science.
-Build on super powerful ai story where people are surprised.

-“This is the edge of your “you are special” belief.
-I’m doing a special kind of math here.
-It’s using the same brain circuits as doing math.
-Find example math problem that feels good.

----

-**Add subtle hints throughout the story** about the potential consequences of Adam’s existence.
-This will make the ending feel more satisfying while maintaining its mystery

-- **Expand Mrs. Shelley’s emotional arc**: Show more moments of doubt and hesitation, so her realization feels earned.
-A few additional scenes—perhaps reflecting on her family—would give her more depth.
-- **Give Roderick a personal stake**: Maybe his detachment stems from personal trauma, or he’s hiding his own experience with Adam.
-These touches would make him more than just a cynical archetype.
-**Make the conversations more subtle**.
-For example, instead of directly saying “There’s no Adam left,” have Roderick hint at his loss through fragmented thoughts or analogies.